tdesert/algolia-poc/README.md

 On Android M, when launched for the first time, the application will prompt you for GPS geolocation permission.<br />
 Tap *Allow* to enable the geosearch features from Algolia services.

-You can configure the app the same way you configured the import script by editing `app/SearchCities/app/src/main/res/values/config.xml`:
+You can configure the app the same way you configured the indexing script by editing `app/SearchCities/app/src/main/res/values/config.xml`:

 Key | Description
 ------------ | -------------
-algolia_app_id | Application identifier retrieved from your Algolia account algolia_api_key | Algolia API key retrieved from your account algolia_cities_index | Name of the Algolia's index to browse
+algolia_app_id | Application identifier retrieved from your Algolia account algolia_api_key | Algolia API key retrieved from your Algolia account algolia_cities_index | Name of the Algolia's index to browse

 <br />